syncfusion-content/xamarin.android-docs/xamarin-android/SfRotator/getting-started.md

 This section explains you the steps to configure a SfRotator control in a real-time scenario and also provides a walk-through on some of the customization features available in SfRotator control.

-## Referencing Essential Studio® Components in Your Solution
+## Referencing Essential Studio<sup>®</sup> Components in Your Solution

-After installing Essential Studio® for Xamarin, you can find all the required assemblies in the installation folders,
+After installing Essential Studio<sup>®</sup> for Xamarin, you can find all the required assemblies in the installation folders,

 {Syncfusion Installed location}\Essential Studio\12.4.0.24\lib